 Fortunately, Gertrude had collected newsworthy mementos and photographs since moving to La Porte in 1914.
 So one day, in early April 1947, Mary Gertrude Ackerly vowed to dedicate all of her time to preserving the accounts of the early days of La Porte history before they were lost forever in people’s minds.

 Assisted by many citizens and their ancestors in her quest, writing letter upon letter, she personally interviewed those she could.
-Most notably was Mr. A. O. Blackwell, attorney for the original town developers, the Nebraska Syndicate.
-Among the many roles he played in La Porte’s development, he was La Porte’s postmaster, and alderman and was also La Porte’s first attorney.
+Most notable was Mr. A. O. Blackwell, attorney for the original town developers, the Nebraska Syndicate.
+Among the many roles he played in La Porte’s development, he was La Porte’s postmaster and alderman, and he was also La Porte’s first attorney.

 Gertrude spent many hours talking with Mr. Blackwell and obtained valuable dates and first-hand details.
 Through him, she could peruse his copies of the first issues of The La Porte Chronicle, La Porte’s first newspaper.
 In addition, she obtained numerous photographs from his collection.